YiChenChai/CFG-engine/README.md

 ### Prerequisites

 No additional dependencies other that what C++ has to offer.
-A tool to render graphviz is needed to show the syntax tree.
+A tool to render graphviz is needed to show the parse tree.

 ## Authors